geochum/geochum.github.io/_tabs/about.md

 My research primarily focuses on numerical methods, optimization techniques, and high-performance computing.
 I am particularly interested in applying these methods to problems in mathematical physics and engineering.
 My goal is to contribute to advancements in these fields through rigorous research and collaboration.
 I aspire to contribute as a research scientist in the future.

-This website serves as a comprehensive portfolio showcasing my academic achievements, research projects, and professional experience.
-You can explore my research interests, review my portfolio of work, and learn more about my academic journey.

-### Teaching & Mentoring
+You can explore my research in more detail on the [Research](/research/) page.

+### Teaching, Mentoring, and Tutoring

-Throughout my academic career, I have also been involved in education, serving as a math educator and mentor.
-Teaching has allowed me to refine my communication skills and develop a deep understanding of how to convey complex concepts in an accessible way.
-This experience has been invaluable in both my academic and professional development.
+Throughout my academic career, I have been involved in education, serving as a math educator and mentor.
+This experience has allowed me to refine my communication skills and convey complex concepts in an accessible way, which has been invaluable in both my academic and professional development.

-If you are interested in collaborating or learning more about my work, please feel free to explore the site or contact me directly.

-### Pumatics Tutoring Service

-Outside of my academic work, I run a tutoring service, **Pumatics**, where I offer personalized tutoring in math, science, computer science, and test preparation.
+In addition to mentoring, I run a tutoring service, **Pumatics**, where I offer personalized tutoring in math, science, computer science, and test preparation.
 You can learn more about this venture on the [Tutoring](/tutoring/) page.

 ---